-Guillermo and I would argue that associations share a key characteristic with startups: tight resources (and by that, we mean human as well as financial resources).
+Guillermo and I argue associations share a key characteristic with startups: Tight resources ( both human and financial).
 Those perpetually tight resources are precisely why this methodology is so useful for our community.

-In associations, decision-making is often driven by anecdotes, untested assumptions, and the HIPO (highest income/influence person’s opinion).
-“One of our Board members talked to a member who said she wants X, therefore everyone must want X, therefore we have to go build X immediately.”
+In associations, decision-making is often driven by anecdotes, untested assumptions and the HIPO (highest income/influence person’s opinion), like thinking “one of our board members talked to a member who said she wants X, therefore everyone must want X, therefore we have to go build X immediately.”

 Wait a second!
 Are you sure you’re solving a real problem that’s important to at least one of your key audiences in a way that’s useful and makes sense to them – and that they’re willing to pay for?

 That very situation was what sparked Guillermo’s interest in lean startup methodology.
-His association, the National Council of Architectural Registration Boards, is one of the case studies in the white paper, and he relates two stories: one of a project that took place before NCARB starting using lean startup that was NOT the right problem, the right audience, or the right solution; the second of a project after NCARB “saw the light” that was far more successful for them.
+His association, the National Council of Architectural Registration Boards, is one of the case studies in the white paper, and he relates two stories: One of a project that took place before NCARB starting using Lean that was NOT the right problem, the right audience nor the right solution; the second of a project after NCARB “saw the light” that was far more successful for them.

 The build-measure-learn cycle is the core of the methodology.

 In lean startup, you build first.
-That means you’re trying to get the Minimum Viable Product (that is, the minimum version of the product you can build with the smallest investment of resources and effort that would still be real enough to let you start testing your assumptions) out to your audience as quickly as possible.
-No theorizing or speculating, no “stealth mode,” no working for two years on creating the absolute perfect thing (that you then discover no one wants).
+That means you’re trying to get the minimum viable product (that is, the minimum version of the product you can build with the smallest investment of resources and effort that would still be real enough to let you start testing your assumptions) to your audience as quickly as possible.
+No theorizing or speculating, no “stealth mode,” no working for two years on creating the absolute perfect thing that you then discover no one wants.
 You build a prototype and get people using it and offering feedback as quickly as you can and with as small an investment of resources as possible.

 Next, you measure.
 You’ve identified a problem you think might be worth solving, and you have a hypothesis about what the right solution might be.
 Now you have to test whether your hypothesis is correct.
 You have to identify and track a few key measures that will prove – or disprove – your theory.

-First of all, the whitepaper is just a primer on lean startup methodology designed to introduce the concept to association executives and hopefully pique their interest in learning more.
-If that’s you, I’d strongly encourage you to read some of the more extensive treatments of lean startup we share in the bibliography, to get some formal training (and we share sources in the conclusion), or to join a local lean startup MeetUp group for peer-to-peer learning.
+First of all, the white paper is just a primer on Lean startup methodology designed to introduce the concept to association executives and hopefully pique their interest in learning more.
+If that’s you, I’d strongly encourage you read some of the more extensive treatments of Lean startup we share in the bibliography, get some formal training (and we share sources in the conclusion) or to join a local Lean MeetUp group for peer-to-peer learning.